 People order food much more often these days than in the past.
 Home delivery, therefore, can create enormous growth in revenue and brand awareness.
 Not only do people order snacks, but nowadays they’re also ordering steaks and salads for home delivery.

 Are you also considering home delivery?
 Where to begin?
 And how big should the delivery area be?
-In this blog post we provide information, tips and a practical step-by-step plan for determining your delivery area
+In this blog post, we provide information, tips and a practical step-by-step plan for determining your delivery area

 How long will your customers wait?

 The first step in determining your delivery area is to consider how long your customers will wait.
 Customers who have to wait two hours for their food are not likely to be satisfied customers.
-This applies in your restaurant, just as it applies if you are going to start home delivery.
+This applies to your restaurant, just as it applies if you are going to start home delivery.
 Instead, you want to have the food in the customer’s home as quickly as possible – but speed is not the only factor!

 Think, for example, about your budget.
 How much are you prepared to invest in a delivery service?
 Delivery by bike is cheaper than by car, but your delivery area is drastically reduced.
 In addition, environmental awareness also plays a role nowadays.
 People prefer to order from a company with a small ecological footprint, rather than from a major polluter.

 Finally, it is important to know how long your food will continue to taste good.
 Nobody enjoys cold food, especially not your customers.
 Therefore, tailor your delivery time and area to the food you want to deliver.
 This, of course, will vary per restaurant.

 How many customers do you want to reach?

 Your delivery area depends on where you are located.
 Do you have a restaurant in a village outside the Randstad?
 If so, you may need a larger delivery area to reach a sufficient number of customers.
 If you are located in the heart of Amsterdam, you will likely need a smaller delivery area for the same customer range.